 Creating The Right Agreements

-No matter how you decide to sell your house in Southern California and Ohio, it is important you have the correct agreements in place.
+No matter how you decide to sell your house in Ohio and Southern California, it is important you have the correct agreements in place.

-- If you are buying a house via rent to own in Southern California and Ohio, be sure all of the details have been worked out.
+- If you are buying a house via rent to own in Ohio and Southern California, be sure all of the details have been worked out.
 Who pays for the repairs and maintenance?
 Taxes?
 Insurance?
 You’ll need to know exactly what you are getting into before you commit to purchasing a house with a rent to own agreement.

-- When renting a house in Southern California and Ohio, carefully read over your lease to make sure there aren’t any hidden charges or responsibilities.
+- When renting a house in Ohio and Southern California, carefully read over your lease to make sure there aren’t any hidden charges or responsibilities.

 - When buying outright, it is best to work with a real estate attorney, qualified agent, or other real estate professional you can trust.